mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 So “arousing the bodhi-mind” means arousing or awakening to the enlightened being, awakening to the truth that all are in the state of enlightened being, or, awaken to the truth that all are Buddha.
 This is to arouse the bodhi-mind or to awaken to the bodhi-mind.

-That’s why Dogen Zenji also says, “The bodhi-mind is known by many names but they all refer to the one-mind of the Buddha.”
+That’s why Dōgen Zenji also says, “The bodhi-mind is known by many names but they all refer to the one-mind of the Buddha.”
 So “one-mind of the Buddha.”
 The *one-mind of the Buddha* means the Buddha only.

 The [word] *bodhicitta* – *citta* is the mind, but [this] mind is not individual mind, this mind is universal mind, universal life, open to all kinds of beings.
 That is called Mind, with a capital M!
 This is the Mind of the bodhi-mind.
 And this mind is exactly a state of enlightenment, because this mind is only one-mind, penetrating to all sentient beings.
 So this is one-mind.